METAKROME

 Not long after I revealed my findings to the President on that fateful night, he was sitting in an airport bar relating his tale to a guy (I will call Mark for this story) sitting next to him and they struck up an intense conversation.
 It turns out Mark was a production manager for a large Japanese manufacturing plant and highly versed in Just-in-time (JIT) and Kanban Japanese manufacturing and inventory management techniques.
 He sold the President on these ideas and the President hired him on the spot.
 It seemed too fast to have performed a reasonable amount of due diligence on Mark, but it all worked out and Mark and I worked well together.
 There was much to do.

 Mark came by my office to get acquainted and I filled him in on my recent discoveries of theft and mismanagement.
 That got his attention.
-Then I explained some things about his department he might not know, and because we had been working with his material control employees a lot we had a good reading on who was worthless.
+Then I explained some things about his department he might not know, and because I had been working with his material control employees a lot I had a good reading on who was worthless.
 What do you mean worthless he said.
 I said come over to my window and look down and across the courtyard at that person with his feet on the desk reading a newspaper.
 He’s one of yours.
 I dialed that person’s phone and we could both see the blinking red light, but said person never moved to pick up the phone.
 Mark roars out of my office around the corridors to the paper reader, came zooming into view and snatched the paper from his hands.
-At that point I wish I could read lips.
+At that point I wish I could have read lips.

-Next I suggested he ride with me over to the off-site warehouse for shorted kits.
+Next I suggested Mark ride with me over to the off-site warehouse for shorted kits.
 He was not that interested just then but I said he REALLY needs to see it.
 It will change his whole agenda.
 I also explained a bunch of other things during the drive.
 We walked into the very large warehouse and he asked how much of this is his?
 It’s all yours I said and he looked dumbfounded.
 The rental cost of this warehouse and the extra employees to manage this mess all comes out of your budget.
 Take a walk and look at the dates.
 A lot of this stuff is old and obsolete.
 It would take a huge effort to figure out what can be used.
 All of this was on the books as an asset, but most of it was unrecoverable and needed to be written off.
 (Note - I had already told the President to expect write-offs.)
 Doing so will be a hit to your budget so I suggested that he get out in front of the problem immediately.
-I correctly guessed that several material control employees would be surplussed by shutting down this facility and by ceasing the issuing shorted kits (I.e. only issuing parts to the manufacturing floor for assembly when all the parts have become available).
-The reader should know that JIT does not issue partially complete material lists to be manufactured, so I could already guess some his next steps.
+I correctly guessed that several material control employees would be surplussed by shutting down this facility and by ceasing the issuing shorted kits (i.e. only issuing parts to the manufacturing floor for assembly when all the parts have become available).
+The reader should know that JIT does not issue partially complete material lists to be assembled, so I could already guess some of his next steps.
 The warehouse was closed really soon after that and massive changes to manufacturing were made to bring it in line with JIT techniques.
 It worked really well.

 On our way back I suggested we take a walk through the Engineering spaces.
 I pointed out numerous assemblies on desks and in boxes and cabinets.
 I told him assembly people had complained to me about Engineering taking items off the manufacturing floor without paperwork.
 I could tell Mark was having a rough day and was getting steamed.

 Later we went back in the face of considerable resistance and removed all inventory in the Engineering spaces (every desk, drawer, cabinet, locker, closet, etc.) that did not have accompanying paperwork.
 We found more than I could have imagined and I booked it all to the Engineering department budget within the month.
 Later I found out that the V.P. of Engineering went to the President to get me fired.
 Fat chance.
 He had to find new employment within the month.
-I guess the President was putting his foot down on infighting but there might have been other reasons, like resisting moving the engineers from their cushy offices to the production floor (as is normal under JIT methods).
+The President was obviously putting his foot down on infighting but there might have been other reasons, like resisting moving the engineers from their cushy offices to the production floor (as is normal under JIT methods).

 FORMALIZED AUDIT POWER